The Stuff Dealing with My Movie

 - One-Scene Wonder: Ryan Reynolds as me toward the beginning of X-Men Origins: Wolverine.
 It's best not to talk about what happens to me later on in the film.

 - So Okay, It's Average: Daniel Way's run on my book.
+Thanks, Danny, ya overrated chucklefuck.
+Better though than his take on Venom.

 - Take That, Scrappy!: In Deadpool Kills Deadpool I got to stab that asshole Ultimate Universe version of me to death.
+Also, I ganked my even more murderous counterpart who killed off an alternate version of the Marvel Universe.
+Believe me, that wheezing bag of ass really fucking deserved it.

-- They Changed It, Now It Sucks: A lot of my fans reacted this way to my portrayal in X-Men Origins: Wolverine.
+- They Changed It, Now It Sucks!: A lot of my fans reacted this way to my portrayal in X-Men Origins: Wolverine.

 - Unpopular Popular Character: What is that suppose to mean?
 Everybody loves me!
+You know what, you haters can go fuck yourselves.

 - "Weird Al" Effect: Interesting case where I haven't completely eclipsed Deathstroke, but I'm still more famous than him.